KevinDaGame/VoxelSniper-Reimagined/README.md

 Minecraft Version
 ------------------
-VoxelSniper was built against the Bukkit 1.18.1 API.
+VoxelSniper is being built against the Bukkit 1.18.1 API.

 ***We will not support anything below 1.16.5***